rancher/charts-build-scripts/README.md

 # charts-build-scripts

 This repository is maintained by `@rancher/release-team`.
-It is a crucial part of our release process for the Charts repository.
+It is a crucial part of our release process for the built-in [Helm Charts repository](https://github.com/rancher/charts).

 ## How to Use `charts-build-scripts`